ucb-bar/riscv-sodor/README.md

 This repo works great as an undergraduate lab (and has been used by Berkeley's CS152 class for 3 semesters and counting).
-See doc/ for an example, as well as for some processor diagrams.
+See doc/ for an example, as well as for some processor diagrams which can be viewed using [draw.io](https://www.draw.io).
 Be careful though - admittedly some of those documents may become dated as things like the Privileged ISA evolve.